kneter/76196438-kneter-users.noreply.github.com/README.md

 # Welcome
 #### kneter.github.io

-- oh-my-zsh
+* oh-my-zsh
-- iterm2
+* iterm2
-- getting something donw
++ getting something donw
-- need help
+* need help
-- wherever
+* wherever

-1. your nor the only beginner
+- your nor the only beginner
-2. it is a lot of stuff
+- it is a lot of stuff
-3. yust start and see
+- yust start and see
-4. you will get better
+- you will get better
-5. I promise
+-  I promise

 **Hello Guys**
-_My name is Felix, I am not young and not old.
-Age doesnt matter a shit.
+1. My name is Felix, I am not young and not old.
+2. Age doesnt matter a shit.
-I am living in Germany/Berllin.
-Itravelled the world many years and since 95 I am quiet an Computer addict.
+3. I am living in Germany/Berllin.
+I
+4. travelled the world many years and since 95 I am quiet an Computer addict.
-I orket in many comanys as an Adminstrator but i never got involved really in coding.
+5. I worket in many comanys as an Adminstrator or else
+6. but i never got involved really in coding.
-I want to change that now.
+7. I want to change that now.
-I have a MacBook- Pro right now but love linux a lot.
+8. I have a MacBook- Pro right now and i  love linux a lot.
+9. bit i love the mac hardware too
-I am learning to get along withoh-my-zsh right now because i think it is a good idea. ierm2 , npm Python, ruby and al that stuff comes next.
-SSh in a row is a problem too.
+10. I am learning to get along withoh-my-zsh right now
+11. I think it is a good idea.
+12. ierm2 , npm Python, ruby and al that stuff comes next.
+13. SSh in a row is a problem too.
-My Router got hacked 3 times alredy.
+14. My Router got hacked 3 times alredy.
 It seeems quiet easy.
-I closed it now and try to get my websites in cloudflare and connected with my github project.
+15. I closed it now and try to get my websites in cloudflare and connected with my github project.
-Not to forget Docker.
+16. Not to forget Docker.
 Its a lot and maybe too much.
-I sit 12 hours a day on my mac, so i think it comes a day when i nderstand I want to get everything connected.
-Cloudflare, github, grunt, heroku, Docker, etc,etc... in oh-my-zsh.
+17. I sit 12 hours a day on my mac, so i think it comes a day when i nderstand
+18. I want to get everything connected.
+Cloudflare, github, grunt, heroku, Docker, etc,etc...
+19. in oh-my-zsh.
 UUUUUhhhhhhh.
 Yeeeeaaahhhh

 _ and `Code` text